wbounas/jquery-ajax-token-auth/README.md

 Add a sign out form to `index.html` and code to `assets/scripts/auth/*` to sign out of the API.

+## Authenticated Resources

+Now that we can sign up and sign in to our API, let's add and modify our own resources.

+### Code along: Create an Example

+First, we'll modify `scripts/examples/create.sh` to make an authenticated request to our API to create an example.

+Now, let's add code to `assests/scripts/examples/*` to create an example from the browser.

+### Lab: Destroy an Example

+Modify `scripts/examples/destroy.sh` to make an authenticated request to our API to destroy an example.

+Add code to `assests/scripts/examples/*` to destroy an example from the browser.

+### Lab: Update an Example

+Modify `scripts/examples/update.sh` to make an authenticated request to our API to update an example.

+Add code to `assests/scripts/examples/*` to update an example from the browser.

 ## Tasks

 Developers should run these often!